Meaning-infused grammar: Gradient Acceptability Shapes the Geometric Representations of Constructions in LLMs

-As LLMs are themselves powerful usage-based learners, they offer an opportunity to investigate whether principles of the UCx approach emerge from distributional learning on a massive scale.
-A pressing question for the constructionist community is whether these models learn representations that reflect the meaning-infused, probabilistic and graded nature proposed for constructions.
-While recent work has assessed how accurately LLMs can classify or distinguish argument structure constructions (ASCs) \cite{Huang2024}, less is known about the underlying geometry of these representations.
-Our work fills this gap by shifting the focus from classification accuracy to an analysis of the underlying representational geometry.
-Initial results show that LLM representations are not categorical, but instead different constructions form partially overlapping clusters (Figure 1), a finding that aligns with the usage-based constructionist perspective.
-The lack of perfect separability motivates us to move beyond categorical analysis toward more sensitive, graded measures.
-This raises a fundamental question: As contextual preferences for one construction over another shift from strong to ambiguous, how does the geometric distance between their neural representations change?
+As LLM representations are learned through exposure to natural language texts, there is an opportunity to investigate whether massive distributional learning can give rise to representations that reflect principles of the UCx approach.
+Recent work has assessed how accurately LLMs can classify or distinguish argument structure constructions \citetext{e.g. \citealp{Huang2024, bonial2024constructing}}, but less is known about \textit{how} constructions are represented or their underlying geometry.
+Our work addresses this gap by shifting the focus from classification accuracy to an analysis of underlying representational geometry.